IvanReyesO7/GatoCM/README.md

 ## How to contribute

-For tracking porpuses add your name/nickname to the name of your branches followed by a key word of the feature you are developing.
+For consistency purposes, add your name/nickname to the start of the name of your branch followed by a keyword of the feature you are developing.

 For instance:
 `ivan-add-app-controller`

-Please name your branches and your commits in english.
+Please name your branches and your commits in english 🇬🇧.